Tainan Safety Guide

 Hospitals

-National Cheng Kung University Hospital (NCKUH) is the premier medical facility with excellent emergency services and English-speaking staff.
-Chi Mei Medical Center and Sin Lau Hospital are also high-quality options.
-Most major hospitals have international patient services departments specifically for foreign visitors.
+For tourists, National Cheng Kung University Hospital is the primary recommendation with international patient services and English-speaking staff.
+Chi Mei Medical Center and Tainan Municipal Hospital also provide quality care.
+Most hospitals have 24-hour emergency departments.

 Pharmacies